Go to Menu

 Bimodal presentation simply refers to information that is presented in both audio and visual formats at the same time: reading a text, listening to it, and even having words (and/or sentences) highlighted along the way.

-Bimodal content presentation also aligns with Universal Design for Learning (UDL), an education framework recommended by U.S. education policies like the National Education Technology Plan and laws like the Every Student Succeeds Act (ESSA).
+Bimodal content presentation also aligns with Universal Design for Learning (UDL), an education framework recommended by U.S. education policies like the Every Student Succeeds Act (ESSA).
 That brings us to our next question.

 Both an educational framework and a set of practical recommendations, UDL offers Learning Guidelines organized into three categories: